-Which Love is Blind couples from season two are still together?
+Which Love Is Blind couples from season two are still together?

 Iyanna and Jarrette

 Jarrette Jones proposed to Iyanna McNeely in the pods, but she wasn’t his first choice.
-Jarrette, 32, was drawn to Iyanna, 27, for her strength despite her challenging upbringing, but the project manager also had a relationship with Mallory, a 32-year-old communications manager from Chicago.
-Mallory rejected Jarrette’s proposal because of her stronger connection with another contestant, Sal.
-Iyanna had reservations about Jarrette after learning she was his second choice, but Jarrette confirmed to her that Mallory rejecting him only made him feel more confident with his feelings for Iyanna.
+Jones, 32, was drawn to McNeely, 27, for her strength despite her challenging upbringing, but the project manager also had a relationship with Mallory Zapata, a 32-year-old communications manager from Chicago.
+Zapata rejected Jones’s proposal because of her stronger connection with another contestant, Sal Perez.
+McNeely had reservations after learning she was a second choice, but Jones confirmed to her that Zapata rejecting him only made him feel more confident with his feelings for Iyanna.

-The love triangle continued in Mexico when Jarrette and Mallory met face-to-face, once they were engaged to different people.
-Jarrette poked fun at the ring Mallory’s fiancé picked out for her, and Mallory told Jarrette that she still has a strong connection with him.

-As Iyanna walked down the aisle on their wedding day, Jarrette was in awe of his bride-to-be.
-The two shared their tearful vows before saying “I do,” and couldn’t wait to spend the rest of their lives together.
+When speaking about the love triangle during the reunion special, McNeely revealed that she felt more angry with Jones than Zapata for the way he flirted with her during the pre-honeymoon trip to Mexico.
+Jones apologised to both his wife and Perez for his actions during the retreat.

+McNeely and Jones said “I do” during the season finale.
+Since then, married life has been a rollercoaster for the couple.
+Even though they have different personalities and lifestyles, they’ve found a healthy balance between going out and staying in.

 Mallory and Sal

-Mallory had a strong connection with Jarrette, but ultimately her relationship with Salvador Perez, 31, won out in the end.
-Mallory and Sal bonded in the pods over their shared Mexican descent — Mallory’s dad is Mexican while both of Sal’s parents are Mexican.
-She was drawn to Sal’s vulnerability, especially when he would serenade Mallory on the ukulele.
-Even though the Chicago-based executive assistant proposed to Mallory, their relationship had a rough start once they left the pods.
-Sal felt insecure about Mallory’s relationship with Jarrette, while Mallory was unsure about her physical attraction to Sal.
+Mallory Zapata had a strong connection with Jarrette Jones, but ultimately her relationship with Salvador Perez, 31, won out in the end.
+Even though the Chicago-based executive assistant proposed to Zapata, their relationship had a rough start once they left the pods.
+He was insecure about her relationship with Jones, while Zapata was unsure about her physical attraction to her new fiancé.

-On their wedding day, Sal expressed some doubt about marrying Mallory, but he felt that seeing her at the altar would help make his decision.
-In the end, seeing Mallory walk down the aisle wasn’t enough for Sal.
-Instead of saying ‘I do,’ Mallory and Sal had an amicable conversation about taking smaller steps in their relationship, starting with a proper date.
+On their wedding day, Perez turned Zapata down, but the two had an amicable conversation about taking smaller steps in their relationship, starting with a proper date.
+As it turns out, they met for coffee when the cameras were down, but soon learned that they were very different from each other and the connection fizzled.

-While we don’t know if Mallory or Sal ever went on that date, we can look for clues on social media.
-The two follow each other on Instagram, but haven’t interacted much since season two first aired.

-On 1 February, both Sal and Mel announced they will be cast members on season two of Love is Blind with an Instagram post on their respective accounts.
-Sal commented “Getting it Mal,” on her post while Mallory commented, “Yassss!” on Sal’s announcement.

-The season two finale confirmed that love is truly blind for some couples.
+The season two reunion special confirmed that love is truly blind for some couples.
 For others, the emotional connection that was built in the pods just wasn’t enough.
-While we can look to social media for subtle clues, viewers will have to wait until the Love is Blind cast reunion to confirm the current relationship status of the couples.
-The Love is Blind season two reunion will be released on Netflix on Friday, 4 March, 2022 in the US.

 Register for free to continue reading